 Hint: Be brave and let them interview you!

-Do you make back to school special for you kids?
-I’d love to know!
+Do you make back to homeschool special for your kids?
+I’d love to know, leave a comment below.